Disabled staff at the Sussex University Hospitals Trust are more likely to experience bullying from manager

 "For too long it’s been too hard for disabled people to get into work, stay in work and thrive in work.
 This needs to change."

-Similarly, disabled employees were slightly more likely to be abused by the public, with 35.9% reporting at least one instance in the last year, compared to 31.3% of non-disabled staff.
+Similarly, disabled employees were more likely to be abused by the public, with 38.6% reporting at least one instance in the last year, compared to 31.4% of non-disabled staff.

 Mr Hamilton-Shaw said the Government must address this by strengthening the Disability Confident scheme so employers "actually improve conditions on the ground", and increase funding for the Equalities and Human Rights Commissions to better protect disabled workers.